Skip to content

 Short answers, pulled from the story.

-What tensors do the Einstein field equations relate to each other?
+What do the Einstein field equations describe?